Do Your Eggs Taste a Little…Fishy?

-Omega-3’s are fantastic, wonderful, healthy fats.
-But they have a dark side — a fishy side.
-They can smell and taste like fish, regardless of their source.
+There are two factors that can cause fishy tasting eggs – nutrition and genetics.
 When your chickens consume feed that is high in Omega-3’s, they produce eggs that are also high in this key nutrient.
-But too much of a good thing means a fishy after taste that’s anything but part of a balanced breakfast.
+Though Omega-3’s are wonderful, healthy fats, they do have a dark side – they can smell and taste like fish, regardless of their source.
+Too much of a good thing means a fishy after taste that’s anything but part of a balanced breakfast.

 Fortunately, the problem of fishy eggs is easily preventable with a bit of dietary modification for your flock.

 If you’ve noticed an unpleasant odor to your eggs, it may be time to adjust your girls’ diet.
 Take a look at the list of ingredients on the feed tag.
 Key in on fishmeal, flaxseed, flaxseed oil, canola, or canola oil.
 These are all ingredients high in Omega-3 fatty acids.
 Feeds that are too concentrated in these ingredients will often produce smelly eggs.
 It’s critical for the health of your hens — and the taste of your breakfast — to feed a quality poultry diet that balances key nutrients appropriately.

-Next, it’s time to take a look at the snacks.
-Then think about what extras you might be feeding your hens.
+Additionally, think about what extras you might be feeding your hens as snacks.
 Treats like leafy vegetables, squash, and beans are high in Omega-3’s.
 Each little reward adds up quick and can aggravate the problem of stinky eggs.
 Identify treats that are dense in essential fatty acids and limit these to extra special occasions.
 This should alleviate this issue.
 There are still plenty of snacks to feed your flock such as cracked corn, oatmeal, and even watermelon.

 With a few simple backyard poultry hacks, you can begin enjoying healthier eggs without the unwelcome fishy aroma.